-Jenny Gibbs, clinical psychologist and Altogether Autism Professional Expert Group members asks when should a parent be concerned enough to seek an assessment for their child?
+Jenny Gibbs, clinical psychologist and Altogether Autism consultant psychologist asks when should a parent be concerned enough to seek an assessment for their child?

 In children under three, the signs of autism involve the absence of typical behaviour, so they can be difficult to identify.
 The internationally recognised red flags of the early signs of autism are:

 - Does not babble or coo by 12 months

 - Does not gesture (point, wave, grasp) by 12 months Does not say meaningful single words by 18 months